-The Department of Orthopedics, St. Luke's-Roosevelt Hospital Center, it's Governing Body, Medical Staff and Administration maintains compliance with New York State Part 405 and the Accreditation Council for Graduate Medical Education (ACGME) policies related to regulations governing resident work hours by monitoring the hours worked by its residents.
+The Department of Orthopedics, Mount Sinai St. Luke's Roosevelt, it's Governing Body, Medical Staff and Administration maintains compliance with New York State Part 405 and the Accreditation Council for Graduate Medical Education (ACGME) policies related to regulations governing resident work hours by monitoring the hours worked by its residents.

 Monitoring of resident work hours and supervision is an integrated part of the Hospital's Quality Improvement Program.
 Findings are aggregated and reported by the Designated Institution Officer (DIO) for the Graduate Medical Education Committee and presented to the Quality Performance and Improvement Committee.